 There are many factors that cause the aging of the skin.
 But did you know that 90% of the causes of aging are controllable?
 So, how can you help prevent the aging of your skin?

-90% of aging is caused by external factors - mainly sun exposure and pollution.
+Dangers of sun exposure90% of aging is caused by external factors - mainly sun exposure and pollution.
 Sun damage to skin can result in wrinkles, discoloration, breakdown of the skin's structure, skin growths and even cancer.
 Despite the negative points, this is an area we can make a difference!
-To protect yourself from sun exposure, check out the Fountain Sun Protection
+To protect yourself from sun exposure, check out the Fountain Sun Protection range.

 - Slip on a shirt